 Penny Washbourn, a Nature mystic from childhood, in her retirement practices walking meditation, bird –watching and Tai Ji Qi Gong.
 She had a multifaceted career as feminist theologian, teacher of Religion and Women Studies, Business Ethics and College Administrator.
 In her early years she published articles under such provocative titles as “Religion and Sexuality… or Listening Between the Bedposts” and “Feminine Symbols and Death”.
 Her life -long commitment has been to the feminine aspect of God and the inter-connectedness of all life.
 She is the author of “ Becoming Woman: The Quest for Wholeness in Female Experience” and editor of “ Seasons of Women, Song, Poetry, Ritual.
 Myth, Story” .
 She is currently writing on “Aging as a Spiritual Journey” integrating her love of Celtic Christian Spirituality, especially the prayers and blessings from the “Carmina Gadelica” of the Scottish Gaelic tradition.
 She writes the occasional poetry.

-The Reverend Ari Wolfe, MTS The Reverend Ari Wolfe (she/her) is a deacon in the Episcopal Church, currently serving at St. Columba’s Church & Retreat House in Inverness, California.
+The Reverend Ari Wolfe, MTS The Reverend Ari Wolfe (she/her) is a deacon in the Episcopal Church.
 With an eclectic spiritual background, she holds a Master's degree in Theological Studies from the Church Divinity School of the Pacific, with a focus in the area of Queer Theology and how congregations can better extend welcome and support to people who are LGBTQ-identified.
 Deacon Ari was ordained in November, 2019 at Grace Cathedral in San Francisco and currently serves on the Board of Trustees for the School for Deacons.
 She has three adult children and lives in El Cerrito with her husband and 3 cats.
 A life-long social activist, she is excited to bring conversations of racial justice and a curriculum for anti-racism to the community.
 For more information, please visit www.deaconsjourney.com.